13 things you need to do before you graduate

 By all means, treat yourself to some time off – you definitely deserve it.
 But, ahead of becoming an official graduate, you'll also need to spend the odd day here and there doing some essential tasks.

-We've put together this handy checklist so you can plan your last few weeks of student life, and make some extra cash in the process.
+We've put together this handy checklist so you can plan your last few weeks of student life, and make some extra money in the process.

 Important things to do before you leave university